rockettheme/docs/Docs/joomla/templates/metropolis/INDEX.md

 The template's content functionality is powered by RokSprocket, which has integrated styling for Metropolis.
 A standard assortment of features are also included.

->> NOTICE: Metropolis is a Joomla 2.5 and Joomla 3.x Template.
+>> NOTICE: Metropolis is a Joomla 3.x Template.

 Requirements
 -----
 * Apache 2.2+ or Microsoft IIS 7
 * PHP 5.3.10+ (PHP 5.5+ Recommended)
 * MySQL 5.1+
-* Joomla 2.5 or 3.4
+* Joomla 3.4

 >> NOTE: Gantry v4.1+ is required for Metropolis to work correctly.
 For more details on the Gantry Framework, please visit its [dedicated website](http://gantry.org).

 Key Features
 -----
-* Joomla 2.5 & Joomla 3.x Compatible
+* Joomla 3.x Compatible
 * Responsive Layout
 * 10 Preset Styles
 * 76 Module Positions